Hundekot – Was er über die Gesundheit deines Hundes verrät

 How often should a dog defecate?

-The frequency of bowel movements depends on the diet.
-Highly digestible foods such as BARF lead to fewer bowel movements, while foods with a lot of fillers (e.g., dry food) produce larger amounts.
-Healthy dogs defecate one to three times a day, depending on their diet.
-If bowel movements are absent for more than 48 hours, a veterinarian should be consulted.
+The frequency of defecation depends on the feeding.
+Highly digestible food like BARF leads to less stool, while food with many fillers (e.g., dry food) produces larger quantities.
+Healthy dogs defecate once to three times a day, depending on their diet.
+If defecation is absent for more than 48 hours, a veterinarian should be contacted.

-Dry food dog: up to 3 piles per day
+Dry food dog: up to 3 poops per day

-BARF dog: 1 poop a day, sometimes only every 2 days
+BARF dog: 1 poop per day, sometimes only every 2 days

 ---

-Shape and consistency – The Bristol Stool Shape Scale for dogs
+Shape and Consistency – The Bristol Stool Chart for Dogs

-The consistency of the stool ranges from solid and sausage-like to liquid.
-The following scale helps classify it:
+The consistency of stool ranges from firm and sausage-shaped to liquid.
+The following scale helps with classification:

-2. Firm, sausage-like, lumpy: hardly any residue when picked up.
+2. Firm, sausage-shaped, lumpy: Little residue when picked up.

-3. Sausage shape with cracked surface: Moist, no segments, leaves residue, retains shape.
+3. Sausage-shaped with cracks on the surface: Moist, no segments, leaves residue, retains shape.

-4. Sausage shape with smooth surface: Very moist, leaves residue but does not lose its shape.
+4. Sausage-shaped, smooth surface: Very moist, leaves residue, but does not lose shape.

-5. Soft piles, no clear sausage shape: Very moist, leaves residue, loses shape.
+5. Soft blob, no clear sausage shape: Very moist, leaves residue, loses shape.

-6. Mushy, soft lumps: Irregular edge, noticeable texture, leaves residue.
+6. Mushy, soft lumps: Irregular edge, texture recognizable, leaves residue.

 Image source: